-Again, we check the 10 day forecast for unseasonable dips and will hold off if unseasonable dips are below 40 degrees are expected.
-If, however, the forecast looks good on Memorial Day weekend, we often push it and plant even our frost sensitive plants.
-(See below for our backup plan!)
+Again, we check the 10 day forecast for unseasonable dips and will hold off if unseasonable dips below 40 degrees are expected.
+If, however, the forecast looks good on Memorial Day weekend, we often plant our frost sensitive plants.

 Direct Sowed Vegetables Are A Safe Bet For Early Planting

 Practically all direct sowed vegetables share a common trait.
 Almost all of them can generally be quite frost tolerant and often are cold hardy.

 Additionally, some greens do well with direct sowing and will exhibit similar cold tolerance.